vyknight/vyknight/README.md

 I'm a fullstack software development intern at Onova, currently working on Earth, an all-in-one hackathon management platform and PokerGPT, an AI powered poker coach.

-My favourite languages are Java and Python.
+My favourite languages are Java and Python, but I also speak English, Chinese, and French.

+I like gaming, reading, and urban exploration; but my favourite passtime has got to be complaining about Toronto housing costs.

 ---